dradding/RippleBalanceAggregator/README.md

 #Ripple Balance Aggregator

+###Overview

+Ripple Balance Aggregator provides an easy way to see the aggregated balances for a single Ripple Wallet as well as over multiple Ripple Wallets.

+###Quick Start

+Run 'npm install' to install depedencies and 'node server.js' to start the server.

 ###Implementation:

 I know Ripple is a JS/Node shop so I decided to build this in Node.
 Using Ripple Lib was a breeze between the documentation on Github, the WebSocket Tool, and the Ripple Charts Graph Tool.
 Additionally I didn't want to hardcode in any wallet addresses so I found a [prompt module](https://github.com/flatiron/prompt) to allow the users to enter in the wallet address.